clojure-emacs/cider/README.md

 The single prefix <kbd>C-u C-c C-z</kbd>, will switch you to the relevant REPL buffer and set the namespace in that buffer based on namespace in the current Clojure buffer.

-To explicitly choose the REPL buffer that <kbd>C-c C-z</kbd> uses based on project directory, use a double prefix <kbd>C-u C-u C-c C-z</kbd>.
-This assumes you have `cider-switch-to-relevant-repl` mapped to the var `cider-switch-to-repl-command` which is the default configuration.

 To change the designation used for CIDER buffers use <kbd>M-x cider-change-buffers-designation</kbd>.
 This changes the CIDER REPL